 Since the change in government restrictions allowing locally owned businesses, Trinidad seems to have some sort of business out of every house in its centre, with the whole family involved, whether as sales assistants or product producers.

-… the display cases being the everyday furniture of the household, like this antler-bedecked mirror.
+The display cases are the everyday furniture of the household, like this antler-bedecked mirror.

-It is a strange experience to be inspecting goods in someone’s living room…
+It is a strange experience to be inspecting shop goods in someone’s living room.

 The front door opened right onto the square of the Plaza Mejor.